-Using digital money by choice for convenience verses forced to make digital transaction to meet basic needs has huge gap and that’s what is called as gap between less-cash to cashless.
-Bankclusion or Finclusion is the starting point for this journey.
+Using digital money by choice for convenience versus forced to make a digital transaction to meet basic needs has a huge gap and that’s what is called a gap between less-cash to cashless.
+Bank inclusion or Finclusion is the starting point for this journey.
 The need of the hour is an enabling ecosystem and change in consumer habits in a way, which is acceptable.
-As of now cash is still The King of the World.
+As of now, cash is still The King of the World.

-While moving to electronic there is strong need to create robust electronic payments platform, which is not vulnerable to frauds.
-How many people in a country has access to bank versus how many are bank-less and how many have access to bank but don’t use it for many reason.
+While moving to electronic there is a strong need to create robust electronic payments platform, which is not vulnerable to frauds.
+How many people in a country have access to bank versus how many are bank-less and how many have access to the bank but don’t use it for any reasons?
 Gaps of such issues impact any economy at large.
-What happen in India on 8th Nov 2016 is remarkable achievement for digital money and over night moves towards cashless (Though very impractical).
+What happened in India on 8th Nov 2016 is a remarkable achievement for digital money and overnight moves towards cashless (Though very impractical).

 Following the action in several foreign countries, including France, Belgium and the U.K., the Government of India decided on demonetisation of high denomination notes, in January 1946.
 It is interesting that as early as April 7, 1945, in an editorial on the tasks before the new Finance Member, Sir Archibald Rowlands, the Indian Finance referred to the action of the Bank of England in calling in notes of ₤ 10 and higher denominations and suggested similar action in India as ‘one more concrete example for the Indian Government to follow in its fight against black market money and tax evasions which have now assumed enormous proportions.

-Its has equal impact negative and positive both in long run and short-term.
-Middle level business is dead or will be dead.
+It has equal impact negative and positive both in the long run and short-term.
+Middle-level business is dead or will be dead.
 Demonetization handles the stock problem.
-Once the short-term logistics around cash replacement are fixed, expect new restrictions on use of cash and continued curbs on cash withdrawals.
+Once the short-term logistics around cash replacement are fixed, expect new restrictions on the use of cash and continued curbs on cash withdrawals.
 These steps will continue to force behavioural change.
 Which means demonetization combined with GST (Indian Tax) will kill small and medium size enterprise.

-Many markets and products will see big brothers eating or sweeping away their business which are more organized and small players will almost out of business if not adopted the change.
-So it has mixed impact for short-term and long-term.
+Many markets and products will see big brothers eating or sweeping away their business which is more organized and small players will almost out of business if not adopted the change.
+So it has a mixed impact for short-term and long-term.
 This is just start and anticipation out of this action this can’t be completed without many more complimentary actions attached to this in future so this whole thing will continue to next 5 to 7 years with different measures.
-Interest rates on FD and deposits will fall south with 90 degree.
-Dollar will overshoot in short term.
+Interest rates on FD and deposits will fall south with 90 degrees.
+The dollar will overshoot in the short term.
 Inflation will go down from short to long-term.

-Main Story -The best time to introduce a demonetization game is when either the investment cycle or the export cycle is in boom.
+The best time to introduce a demonetization game is when either the investment cycle or the export cycle is in the boom.
 This game i.e demonetization inevitably hits consumption in the first instance.
-As of neither of favorable conditions for demonetization were in place; indeed the capital goods cycle, judging from industrial production and GDP number, is particularly weak.
-That will now be joined by declining consumption spending for a few months and very likely to go over few quarters at least till the fourth quarter(2017).
+As of neither of favourable conditions for demonetization were in place; indeed the capital goods cycle, judging from industrial production and GDP number, is particularly weak.
+That will now be joined by declining consumption spending for a few months and very likely to go over a few quarters at least until the fourth quarter(2017).

-In long run Indian idea of currency discontinuation (old INR 500 and INR 1000) might seem as revenue loss if calculating end-to-end cost starting from strategy to execution, capex investment, opex etc. At the same time other very strong motives about country security and nation interest are met and I salute and respect Indian government and Indian people for same.
+In the long run, Indian idea of currency discontinuation (old INR 500 and INR 1000) might seem as revenue loss if calculating end-to-end cost starting from strategy to execution, CapEx investment, opex etc. At the same time, other very strong motives about country security and national interest are met and I salute and respect the Indian government and Indian people for the same.
 Feel very proud to be an Indian for this big step ever in history across the globe.
-Again I am not expert by any means in Indian financial market.
+Again I am not expert by any means in the Indian financial market.

-Easy availability of cash leads to corruption, which in turn hurts any economy around the globe and attractiveness for investors and businesses goes down.
-In today’s world FDI (Foreign direct investments) is major key or a golden key to boost economy.
-A world without physical cash wallets will kill all hopes for black money or opportunity of bribe on spot.
-So question of billion dollars is; can we really be a cashless society?
+Easy availability of cash leads to corruption, which in turn hurts any economy around the globe and attractiveness for investors and businesses go down.
+In today’s world FDI (Foreign direct investments) is a major key or a golden key to boosting the economy.
+A world without physical cash wallets will kill all hopes for black money or opportunity of a bribe on spot.
+So the question of billion dollars is; can we really be a cashless society?

 The new research crunches and compares data on payment choices in Australia, Austria, Canada, France, Germany, the Netherlands, and the U.S. The study shows notable differences among these countries: Germans and Austrians carry around and use the most cash; the Dutch love debit cards; paper checks are still relatively common in France and the U.S. Digital transactions are a parallel mechanism, not a substitute, for cash transactions, and cashless economy is actually a less-cash economy, as no economy can be fully cashless or no cashless economy as on date across the globe.
 Though some of the economies are close enough.

 It won’t trigger finance charges or overdraft fees.
-Country specific dream goal of being among the top economies by and an efficient and modern payment system is positively correlated with economic development, and is a key enabler for economic growth.
-To improve the effectiveness of monetary policy in managing inflation and driving economic growth cashless transactions plays the vital role.
+Country-specific dream goal of being among the top economies by and an efficient and modern payment system is positively correlated with economic development and is a key enabler for economic growth.
+To improve the effectiveness of monetary policy in managing inflation and driving economic growth cashless transactions plays a vital role.